mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 val ioProgram = consoleProgram[cats.effect.IO]
 {% endhighlight %}

-With tagless-final, you can defer the decision of which effect type to use _indefinitely_ (or at least, to the edge of your program), isolating your application from changes in the evolving ecosystem.
+With tagless-final, you can defer the decision of which effect type to use _indefinitely_ (or at least, to the edge of your program), isolating your application from changes in an evolving ecosystem.

+Tagless-final lets you future-proof your code!

 ### 2. Effect Testability

-Tagless-final, because it provides a strong layer of indirection between your application, and the concrete effect type that models effects, makes your code fully testable.
+Tagless-final, because it provides a strong layer of indirection between your application, and the concrete effect type that models effects, enables your code to be fully testable.

 In the preceding console implementation, it is easy to define a test instance of the `Console` type class: